Clutter

 ― Mandy Hale, The Single Woman: Life, Love, and a Dash of Sass

-If I could have peered into the future, I would have changed a few circumstances in my life.
-First of all, after my high school graduation, I would have remained in California and lived with my grandmother.
-We missed each other so much.
-Colorado could have waited.
+If I could have peered into the future, I would have changed one event in my life.
+After my high school graduation, I wish I had stayed in California and lived with my grandmother.
+We missed each other terribly, and Colorado could have waited.
 My grandmother, my rock, the one person who always believed in me, died four years after I graduated from high school.
 More than anything, I have wished to turn back the years and spend that time with my grandmother.

-During that time with my Grandma, I could have also attended the nearby community college and begun working on my teaching degree.
-Without a doubt, I would have been better prepared for my future.
+During that time with my Grandma, I could have attended the nearby community college and begun working on my teaching degree.
+I know I would have been better prepared and more grounded for my future.
+My grandmother would have provided a loving foundation to keep me on my path.

-So, two weeks of vacation turned into a lifetime.
-I stayed in Colorado and did not return to California until my grandmother died.
-I did get to see her before her death, for she made a few trips to Colorado to visit, and she attended my wedding.
+But two weeks of vacation slowly turned into a lifetime.
+I stayed in Colorado and did not return to California until my grandmother passed.
+She even made a few trips to Colorado to visit, and she attended my wedding, and I was grateful for those moments.
 But it was not the same.
 I missed our quiet afternoons, playing Chinese Checkers, laughing, talking.
 I have longed for a do-over with more time spent with the woman I adored.

 A few years after she died, my marriage began to crumble, but I hung in there for fifteen years.
-It felt as though I were kicking a dead horse.
 I wanted my daughter to have both parents, but in reality, I believe I made things harder by trying to save my marriage.
-My ex and I were young and dumb when we married, and we really had so little in common, besides our love for the outdoors.
-For a time, we enjoyed our Colorado playground, but in our everyday lives, our different ideas played havoc, and our dreams and hopes for the future often collided in too many unhappy moments.
+My ex and I were young and naive when we married, and we really had so little in common, besides our love for the outdoors and our faith in God.
+For a time, we enjoyed our Colorado playground and church activities, but in our everyday lives, our different ideas played havoc, and our dreams and hopes for the future often collided in too many unhappy moments.
+Every attempt he made to hold me back only strengthened my resolve.
+I promised myself I’d earn that degree.

-Eventually, he had an affair and that was the reality check I needed to finally separate myself from such a gloomy situation.
-Before our separation, I started college; he hated the idea although that had always been the plan.
+Eventually, he had an affair, and that was the reality check I needed to finally separate myself from such a gloomy situation.
+Before our separation, I started college; he hated the idea, although that had always been the plan.
 When our daughter was older, I would go to school.
-But he wanted me to be a stay-at-home wife and mother; he suggested that I felt he could not support our family.
-He could not understand my need and desire to teach.
-With every turn, he tried to sabotage my education, trying to force me to quit.
-Those actions only reinforced my resolve.
-This stubborn lass made a promise to herself; I would get my degree.
+But he resented it.
+He believed my aspiration doubted his ability to provide.
+It created even more distance between us.
+I found confidence, my voice, and people who supported me.

 Presently